VocabHunter/vocabhunter.github.io/_posts/2016-11-13-JavaFX-Dependency-Injection.md

 * It is the executable for running the VocabHunter GUI.
 * It is the entry point for the automated GUI tests.

 In these two cases the modules that are used are slightly different.
 For testing purposes some components are replaced.
 For example the [`WebPageTool`] mentioned earlier that the ‘About’ dialogue uses when opening a web page is replaced in the test with something that simply records the page that is to be opened so that it can be verified later.
 To make this work there is a static method `setModules()` called from the `main()` method of the executable and separately from the test to define the respective sets of modules to be used.
-The set of modules passed in `main()` are those for the “real” VocabHunter and those passed in the test are the slightly modified set, used for testing.
+The set of modules passed in `main()` are those for the "real" VocabHunter and those passed in the test are the slightly modified set, used for testing.
 By making `setModules()` a static method, the modules can be defined before [`VocabHunterGuiExecutable`] is instantiated either in the "real" system or in the automated GUI tests.

 # Including the Framework